-If you’re determined to cycle through the winter whatever the weather, an easy way to make it more pleasant is by fitting your bicycle with mudguards.
+If you’re determined to cycle through the winter whatever the weather, an easy way to make it more pleasant is by investing in the best road bike mudguards.
 They will prevent a lot of the spray created by the wheels from turning you into a soggy mess.

 If you've never used mudguards — and a lot of riders haven't — you'll be surprised at how much water they keep off.
 When you ride in the rain, you mostly get wet from water thrown up by the wheels, especially in lovely British drizzle.